ivanKnt/davyNotebooks/README2.md

 **Impact:** These notebooks get preprocessed but classification/poetry scripts skip them.

 **Proposed Solution:**
-- Re-export classification data from Zooniverse for affected notebooks
-- If data was never collected, recruit volunteers to classify these pages
 - Mark notebooks without classifications clearly in the documentation

 **Problem 4: Incomplete Page Coverage**